-Aviva Oskow (she/they) is a Minnesota-grown, Brooklyn-based, multidisciplinary designer with a passion for social activism and a flair for "do-good" design.
+Aviva Oskow (she/they) is a Brooklyn-based multidisciplinary design leader with a passion for social activism and a flair for "do-good" design.

-She is a Principal Product Designer at 18F, and is currently partnered with the Department of State, working to improve Bureau of Consular Affairs services like passports, visas, and assistance to overseas citizens.
+Aviva brings 15+ years of experience, with 8+ in the civic technology space.
+Until the March 2025 “abolishing” of her office, Aviva was a Principal Product Designer at 18F, in the Technology Transformation Services at GSA, and was most recently partnered with the Department of State, leading a team of designers and developers working to improve Bureau of Consular Affairs services like passports, visas, and assistance to overseas citizens.
 Previously, Aviva led the product design for the launch of civilrights.justice.gov (The civil rights complaints portal for the U.S. Department of Justice), the redesign of ADA.gov (the Americans with Disabilities Act website), FOIA. gov (the Freedom of Information Act request portal), and the first iteration of the FBI's Crime Data Explorer.
-She speaks on empathy centered civic design and design for social innovation at conferences and schools.
+She speaks on empathy-centered civic design and design for social innovation at conferences and schools.

 Aviva holds a BFA in Communications Design from Syracuse University, and has completed courses in human centered design, service design, and sustainability design from the Minneapolis College of Art and Design, Breaker Project (in collaboration with the Stanford D. School), Cooper Design, as well as anti-racist equity design through Creative Reaction Lab.